-Cicis: Beyond Pizza deploys the Yext Location Cloud to grow organic search and increase foot traffic
+Cicis: Beyond Pizza deploys Yext to grow organics search and increase foot traffic

-Founded in 1985 with a single restaurant in Plano, Texas, this family-friendly, child-friendly restaurant brand today has over 450 restaurants in 32 states.
-Cicis invented the unlimited pizza buffet and since its beginning Cicis has pushed the limits of eating out by saying ‘yes’ to individual tastes and empowering guests to find the flavours they love.
+Founded in 1985 with a single restaurant in Plano, Texas, this family-friendly kid-friendly restaurant brand today has over 450 restaurants in 32 states.
+Cicis invented the unlimited pizza buffet, and since its beginning, Cicis has pushed the limits of eating out by saying ‘yes’ to individual tastes and empowering guests to find the flavors they love.

 “Our locations are a combination of corporate-owned and franchised,” explains Douglas Kwong, Director of Digital.
-“If you think of a pizza in a traditional setting, parents are often stuck with the type of pizza the children want.
+“If you think of a pizza in a traditional setting, parents are often stuck with the type of pizza the kids want.
 Well not at Cicis!
-The children can have what they want, the parents can have what they want and everyone has their time around the table with the food each person wants.
-After that, the children can go up to the game room so parents can have alone time.
-So it’s really about giving guests specifically what they want — empowering them — and giving them the opportunity to take on a flavour adventure all of their own.”
+The kids can get what they want, the parents can get what they want, and everyone has his or her time around the table, with the food each individual wants.
+After that, the kids can go up to the game room so parents can have alone time.
+So it’s really about giving guests specifically what they want — empowering them — and giving them the opportunity to take on a flavor adventure all their own.”

 In 2015, Cicis embarked on a total rebrand, first retooling the offering and then launching a new brand identity.
 The company updated everything from the logo — officially changing its name to Cicis: Beyond Pizza — to the website and store concept design.

-“When I started at Cicis, mobile made up 60-65% of our visitors but the website needed help,” states Kwong.
+“When I started at Cicis, mobile made up 60-65% of our visitors, but the website needed help,” states Kwong.
 “It wasn’t responsive and had our old logo so was a big piece of the rebranding focus for us.
-There was lots of discussion going into it, not just on look and feel, but also on making sure that everything was crawlable, easy to find and that it incorporated enough unique and decent content.”
+There was lots of discussion going into it, not just on look and feel, but also on ensuring everything be crawlable, easy to find, and that it incorporates enough unique and decent content.”

 For Kwong, content is top priority.
-“Up to this point in my career, I was concerned with using content to drive e-commerce.
-Now, in my current position here, the idea is to give customers content they can share on social media.
-Give them content that their friends are sharing — good content that they find online.
-Make our brand more top of mind so that, when they do make a dining decision, they think of us.”
+“Up until this point in my career, I’ve been concerned with using content to drive ecommerce.
+Now, in my current position here, the idea is to give customers content they can share on social.
+Give them content that their friends are sharing — good content that they are finding online.
+Make our brand more top of mind, so that when they do make a dining decision, they think of us.”

-Nevertheless, Kwong also knows that the company’s website is not where customers will make their ultimate decision.
-“They will go to Google and type ‘directions to Cicis’, which means Google’s location data has to be right,” he says.
-“During the rebrand, we discovered lots of issues with our location data across the entire web — even basic names, addresses and phone numbers were inconsistent.
+All the same, Kwong also knows that the company’s website is not where customers will make their ultimate decision.
+“They will go to Google and type ‘directions to Cicis’, which means our digital knowledge in Google has to be right,” he says.
+“During the rebrand, we discovered lots of issues with our digital knowledge across the entire web — even basic names, addresses, and phone numbers were inconsistent.
 Hours were wrong.
-Locations were marked as open that were actually closed and people would have driven 45 minutes to learn that.
+Locations were marked as open that were actually closed, and people would have driven 45 minutes to learn that.
 It was quite an uphill battle when we first got started.”

-“Ever since we got Pages and Listings up and running we have been able to grow organic search,” states Kwong.
-“Right now we have 75% of mobile traffic coming in.
-Much of that can be attributed to the location data focus that we have put on our restaurants in the past year.
-Thanks to Yext, we are spending significantly less time doing optimisation now.”
+“Ever since we got Pages and Listings up and running, we have been able to grow organic search,” states Kwong.
+“Right now we are at 75% of mobile traffic coming in.
+Much of that can be attributed to the digital knowledge focus that we have been placing on our restaurants in the past year.
+Thanks to Yext, we are spending significantly less time doing optimization now.”

-Since launching with Yext, Cicis’ location data has greatly improved.
+Since launching with Yext, Cicis’ digital footprint has greatly improved.
 Now with over 20,000 listings, the company has increased its overall listings presence by 34%.
 The company has corrected 14,000+ addresses and 60,000+ restaurant names.
 Kwong’s team has also updated 82,000+ business descriptions and 207,000+ logos and photos.